luispabon/maximus-gnome-shell/Readme.md

 # Branch Info (for developers)

-* 'Stable' branch works with GNOME 3.2 and GNOME 3.4.
-No fancy gsettings or UI for setting options (this extension doesn't have options for the moment).
+* 'stable' branch works with GNOME 3.2+.
+No fancy prefs widget.
 * 'gnome3.4' branch: GNOME3.4+ with prefs widget.
-* 'default' branch: I plan to make this the gnome3.4+ development branch.
+* 'default' branch: the gnome3.4+ development branch (has prefs.js). i.e. dev branch for 'gnome3.4'.
-* 'set_hide_titlebar' bookmark: does the decoration/undecoration by setting the `_GDK_HIDE_TITLEBAR_WHEN_MAXIMIZED` window hint.
-Compatible with 3.2 to 3.6 (although no prefs widget yet).
-It seems less bug-prone than the normal branch, but **will not work** with the Unity themes (Ambiance, Radiance) which do not respect the hint.
-Also, the `undecorateHalfMaximised` option is permanently `true`, no way to fix it.
+* 'polyglot-dev' branch: the gnome3.2+ development branch (same as above but no prefs.js). i.e. dev branch for 'stable'.